keymetrics/doc-pm2/en/plus/guide/configuration.md

 ### Scoped actions (beta)

-Scoped Actions are advanced remote actions that can be also triggered from Keymetrics.
+Scoped Actions are advanced remote actions that can be also triggered from PM2 Plus.

-Two arguments are passed to the function, data (optional data sent from Keymetrics) and res that allows to emit log data and to end the scoped action.
+Two arguments are passed to the function, data (optional data sent from PM2 Plus) and res that allows to emit log data and to end the scoped action.

 Example: